jarblz/zen-homework/readme.md

 ## Features/Usage

-Command line interface for this search can be run by executing the **production.rb** file in the top directory.
+Command line interface for this search can be run by executing the **production.rb** file in the top directory.  (e.g. `ruby production.rb`)

- - 2 choices for search for each of the three objects
+- you can search any of the three objects
+- two choices for each object

 ## Features that were left out (for now)

   - Full data model mapping between users and tickets, users and organizations, and organizations and tickets
   - Nested searching (e.g. being able to search all tickets for a given user)
+  - map datatypes to the different fields so that we can allow users to search any field rather than the two that I've manually provided

 ## Installation